ndcbe/data-and-computing/fall2023/project.md

 Many of these notebooks need some minor editing:
 * Ensure consistent section numbers
 * Make plots publication quality
-* Fix equations not rendered correctly
+* Fix equations that are not rendered correctly on the class website
-* Fix links to other notebooks
+* Check and fix links to other notebooks
 * Move all solutions, including discussion solutions, to between `### BEGIN SOLUTION` and `### END SOLUTION` in code block.
 * Spelling and grammar checks
 * Ensure all images render correctly
+* At the top of the notebook after the original creators, add "Edited by: YOUR NAME, youremail@nd.edu"

 Each person will contribute their editted notebook via GitHub following [these instructions](../notebooks/contrib/contribute.md). **Important:** Do NOT edit the notebook using the "Launch Colab" link on the class website.
 Instead, you need to download the correct file [here](https://github.com/ndcbe/data-and-computing/tree/main/notebooks/contrib-dev).
 You can then upload this version to Google Colab for editting.
 If you do not follow these instructions, you will end the wrong version of the file and need to redo your work.